voteview/voteview-dev/docs/usage.rst

    All steps are expected to be performed on your local computer, not the target database server.

 Creating migrations
 ---------------------------

-You will need to:

-- Install Python 3.6 or above.
-- Install Poetry (``python3.6 -m pip install --user poetry``).
-- Install and run Docker server.

 Create a migration by running ``vvtool`` on the command line: